feeding my ohana

 2T white sugar

-(Japanese rice wine vinegar, the same stuff used to flavor sushi rice)
+2T mirin (This is Japanese rice wine vinegar, the same stuff used to flavor sushi rice.)

 Whisk ingredients together.
 Coat fish and if possible, marinate for at least 30 minutes.
 Broil (preferred) skin side up, or grill.
 It is done when the fish flakes nicely and the miso coating is nicely browned.